gilsonm/gilsonm.github.io/_posts/2017-01-22-intro-proving-programs-correct.md

 Say we wanted to return the last item in a **LinkedList**.
 Easy right?

-First, let’s be clear on what is a **LinkedList**.
+Let's start with the definition of **LinkedList**.
+From *(Sedgewick and Wayne)*

 > A *linked list* is a recursive data structure that is either empty (*null*) or a reference to a *node* having a generic item and a reference to a linked list.
-From *(Sedgewick and Wayne)*

-From that definition, let's suppose you see this implementation in a code review
+Now let's suppose you see this implementation of the definition in a code review

 ```java
 class LinkedList<T>